Family Catchphrase: History

 A one-off edition of Family Catchphrase was made by TVS in 1992 & broadcast on ITV on 1 January 1994, hosted by regular Catchphrase presenter Roy Walker, in which teams of family would play Catchphrase.
 In early 1994, The Family Channel (now Challenge) produced a spin-off series of Family Catchphrase, hosted by Andrew O'Connor.
 The game was played by teams of two related players (normally parent and child) and featured slightly different rules to the normal game.
 The teams played for points rather than pounds and the second round would feature the players taking alternative turns, rather than answering the phrases as a team.

 As The Family Channel was an early satellite and cable channel, prizes were not as expensive due to a smaller budget although the M Square prize wasn't revealed unless it had been won.
-However, it wasn't uncommon to see prizes such as a Sega Master System games console or a daytrip to Thorpe Park given away as prizes.
+However, it wasn't uncommon to see prizes such as a Master System games console or a daytrip to Thorpe Park given away as prizes.

 The graphics and music were taken from the normal version of the show.